yoannfleurydev/dotfiles/README.md

 **Terminal**

-I use ZSH with agnoster prompt (with powerline patched font).
+I use ZSH with Agnoster prompt (with powerline patched font).
 I have customized the prompt to show if the last commit is a Work in Progress or not.

 **Lockscreen**